 However, dandelions are among the easiest wild greens to find when foraging with kids.
 Spend an afternoon gathering them.
 Then use these recipes to take advantage of all their nutritious and healthful benefits.

 Dandelion Detox Tea Recipe

 Promote liver cleansing with this dandelion root tea detox by Yummy Mummy Kitchen.
 This soothing and comforting tea has a unique flavor and is the perfect way to end your day with a warm, cozy drink.

-It's made with simple, pure ingredients like ginger root, dandelion root, lemon, cloves, and water.
-You can also add a cinnamon stick or a pinch of ground cinnamon for flavor.
+This dandelion root tea recipe has simple, pure ingredients like ginger root, dandelion root, lemon, cloves, and water.
+Add a cinnamon stick or a pinch of ground cinnamon for flavor.

 Dandelion Salve Recipe

 Soothe dry, cracked skin, joint pain, and muscle soreness with this homemade dandelion salve by Carolina Honey Bees.